 SOLEIL ROYAL, a famous ship in French naval history

 The French SOLEIL ROYAL was named in honour of the Sun KING, Louis XIV.
 The SOLEIL ROYAL was one of the most powerful warships of her time.
 She was launched 1669 in Brest and carried 104 cannons.
-As flagship of the revitalized French Navy, brought into being by Minister of Marine Jean Baptiste Colbert, she was sumptuously decorated with wooden carvings, depicting a variety of motifs emblematic of the French monarch.
-The taffrail was embellished with a rendering of the sun god drawn across the sky by a team of horses, while the ornate figurehead showed a seahorse flanked by winged maidens.
+Being the flagship of the French Navy, she was extensively decorated with wooden carvings.
+The figurehead presented a seahorse flanked by winged maidens.

 In July 1690, at the battle of Beachy Head, admiral Tourville led the French fleet of 70 ships to a victory against the united English and Dutch fleet of 57 ships.
 Two years later the situation was less favorable.
 On 20 May 1692, at the battles of Barfleur and La Hogue, a French fleet with only 44 ships met the English and Dutch with twice as many ships off Pointe de Barfleur.
 Some the French ships could escape but the SOLEIL ROYAL was so strongly damaged that she ran aground when trying to escape to Cherbourg.
 On 23 May 1692 she was destroyed by English fireships.

 The SOLEIL ROYAL ship model, photos, description and dimensions

 The finely worked, detailed model of the SOLEIL ROYAL clearly shows the impressive lines of hull and rigging that were typical of ships of that age.
 The model is 1 : 77 scale.
 Length is 102 cm, width 44 cm, height 94 cm.